Last updated on March 10, 2023 by Wandering our World

 For tourists looking to sunbathe and swim, both Aruba and Jamaica are great options.
 However Jamaica has a huge 635 miles of coastline compared to much smaller Aruba’s 43 miles.

-Both islands have gorgeous white sand beaches, however Jamaica’s huge coastline means it does have more.
+Both islands have gorgeous white sand beaches, yet Jamaica’s huge coastline means it does have more.
 However other than the beaches, these two islands are worlds apart in terms of the landscape and culture.

-That makes Jamaica better suited for tourists who wish to do more outside than just sunbathe – such as hiking and walking.
+That makes Jamaica far better suited for tourists who wish to do more outside than just sunbathe – such as hiking and walking.
 In fact Jamaica’s highest peak is 2256 meters – Aruba’s is just 189!

 In terms of expenses, the large local population in Jamaica means that there are many different accommodation and food options in the country, and so it can cater to tourists on a range of budgets.

 Below we look in more detail at what both islands have to offer potential tourists, before showing how each is different culturally, and what to expect.

-For a fantastic swimming spot, and a long stretch of white sand, then head to Eagle Beach in the island’s north.
+For a fantastic swimming spot in Aruba, and a long stretch of white sand, then head to Eagle Beach in the island’s north.
 It’s the picture perfect image of a Caribbean coastline.

 Head to Baby Beach in the very south of the island, and expect to be mesmerized.
 This is probably one of the best snorkeling spots in the world where you can watch numerous colorful reef fish, and swim with sea turtles.
 A great underwater camera – such as this one – is a must.

 Malmok Beach is another great beach and snorkeling spot.
 The water is exceptionally clear – almost glass-like.
 In fact it’s possible to even see the 400-foot SS Antilla – now a haven for sealife – from the surface, despite the shipwreck being on the seabed.

-Another wonderful spot for wildlife is De Palm Island, a small private island off the coast of Aruba.
+And if you still have time after all of that, then make a detour to visit De Palm Island, a small private island off the coast of Aruba.
 It’s home to a friendly flock of flamingos!

-This is a popular spot, but this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
+This is a popular spot and there can sometimes be slightly annoying hawkers trying to see their wares (that’s rarely an issue in Aruba), but this long stretch of gorgeous white sand is your stereotypical Caribbean paradise.
 Expect clear blue water, great snorkeling, and one of the best sunsets in the region.

 For another beautiful beach with calm swimming water, head to Bloody Bay.
 The turquoise-hued water is a great place to swim, snorkel, paddle board and more.

-As one of the Caribbean’s largest islands, the diverse geography in Jamaica is one of the reasons to visit.
-The iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.
+In particular, the iconic Blue Mountains are stunning, and the gorgeous 14 mile Blue Mountain Peak Trail takes you through jungle waterfalls, coffee plantations and more as you make your way up Jamaica’s highest peak.

-For panoramic views of the island head to Holywell National Park in the Blue Mountains.
+For more panoramic views of the island head to Holywell National Park in the Blue Mountains.
 Here you can hike up through the jungle.
-Our top tip is to rent a tent and camp for a night or two – the stars up here, and the sunrise in the morning, are unrivaled.
+Our top tip is to rent a tent and camp for a night or two – the stars up there, and the sunrise in the morning, are unrivaled.